EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 # Changes in version -09

+* Removed SPHINCS+ hybrids.
-- removed all references to generic composite
+* Removed all references to generic composite.
-- Added selection criteria note about requesting new explicit combinations
+* Added selection criteria note about requesting new explicit combinations.

 # Introduction {#sec-intro}